BBBase-EHeresy/PPPub/docs/forces_of_good/rivendell.md

 - **Twin Elven Blades (ACTIVE)**

 Whilst fighting on foot, Elladan & Elrohir may choose to fight in one of three ways.
 They may either fight using a single [Sword]
-- fight as if it were a *[two-handed]* [sword], they may elect to fight with both swords for +1 Attack, or they may elect to parry, which counts as shielding.
+- fight as if it were a *[Two-handed]* [sword], they may elect to fight with both swords for +1 Attack, or they may elect to parry, which counts as shielding.

 - **Unbreakable bond (ACTIVE)**